Wednesday, June 15, 2011

 PageID Identifies the incoming pages by comparing them to known pagetypes using fingerprint matching.
 Depending on the identification method used, this profile may perform full page OCR.
 It may also perform image cleanup.

-Organizes pages into documents, locates the fields defined for that page type, and performs OCR to recognize the field data (or obtains the data from the full page OCR results).
+Rulerunner Organizes pages into documents, locates the fields defined for that page type, and performs OCR to recognize the field data (or obtains the data from the full page OCR results).
 Also runs validation rules to ensure the data is valid.

 Verify Runs during the verification stage, when pages are displayed to an operator to ensure recognition was accurate and to handle any validation errors.